ALTA/NSPS Land Title Surveys in Sumter County

 What FEMA flood zones affect alta/nsps land title surveys in Sumter County?

-Sumter County contains FEMA flood zone designations including AE, X. Limited flood hazard area — SFHA primarily along waterways and low-lying areas.
-Base Flood Elevations range from 40-100 ft NAVD88 (interior county).
+Sumter County contains FEMA flood zone designations including A, AE, X. Limited flood hazard area — SFHA primarily along waterways and low-lying areas.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of alta/nsps land title surveys deliverables when applicable.

 Related Professional Services